MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ## About the proactive sample

-The sample has a bot and an additional controller that is used to send proactive messages to the bot, as shown in the following illustration.
+The sample has a bot and an additional controller that is used to send proactive messages to the user, as shown in the following illustration.

 ![proactive bot](media/proactive-sample-bot.png)